connexcs/docs/docs/class5/creating-conference.md

 # Conference Calls
 **Class 5 :material-menu-right: Conference**

 Use this feature when you want to allow multiple callers to communicate with each other over a voice call.
 The Callers join the call and are presided over by a Moderator.

+For individual customers, navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Class5 :material-menu-right: Conference**

 ## Create Conference Call
 To create a conference call: